 From the beginning of 2018, the Group has defined nonperforming loans as facilities in stage 3.
 For retail exposures, only impaired facilities are included in non-performing loans.
-For non-retail exposures with one or more non-performing loans, the entire amount of the customer's exposure is considered to be non-performing.
+For non-retail exposures with one or more non-performing loans, the entire amount of the customer's exposure is considered non-performing.

-The Group excludes exposures in stage 3 with no impairment charges or where the allowance account is considered immaterial to the gross exposure.
+Exposures in stage 3 with no impairment charges or where the allowance account is considered immaterial to the gross exposure, are not considered non-performing loan in the Group.